 A number of variations on the idea of downstand beams are available to meet long-span needs.
 They provide the opportunity to achieve longer spans (20 m or more) than are possible using a 'standard' solid web, rolled downstand beam.

 Composite slabs comprise reinforced concrete cast on top of profiled steel decking, which acts as formwork during construction and external reinforcement at the final stage.
-The decking may be either re-entrant or trapezoidal, as shown in the figures below.
+The decking may be either re-entrant or trapezoidal, as shown below.
 Trapezoidal decking may be over 200 mm deep, in which case it is known as deep decking.
-Additional reinforcing bars may be placed in the decking troughs, particularly for deep decking, or to meet fire design requirements (such bars are more effective than the decking in the fire condition because they are insulated within the concrete).
+Additional reinforcing bars may be placed in the decking troughs, particularly for deep decking.
+They are sometimes required in shallow decking when heavy loads are combined with high periods of fire resistance.
+Bars in troughs are also a requirement for single spanning slabs and decks designed as single spanning to ensure continuity and ductile failure in fire design.

 The figure below shows the geometry of a typical 80 mm trapezoidal deck.
-The steel is galvanized and around 1 mm thick - hence the need for stiffeners to avoid local buckling when it is acting as a bare steel section to support the wet weight of concrete and other construction loads.
+The steel is galvanized and may be of varying thickness, although about 1 mm is typical.
+Because it is so thin, there is a need for stiffeners to avoid local buckling when it is acting as a bare steel section to support the wet weight of concrete and other construction loads.
 The re-entrant stiffener shown at the top of the decking not only stiffens the upper flange but can also be used to support hangers for relatively lightweight items suspended from the soffit.
 Interlock is achieved through embossments (dimples) that are rolled into the decking profile, and by trapping the concrete around the re-entrant parts of the profile.
-There are no standard decking profiles, so the interaction achieved by the embossments, etc of each propriety deck is different.
+There are no standard decking profiles, so the interaction achieved by the embossments, etc. of each propriety deck is different.
 It is determined by tests undertaken by the deck manufacturer.

 The results of such tests have traditionally been translated into so-called m and k empirical constants that define the performance of a particular deck.
 BS EN 1994 also includes an option to determine the shear bond per unit area of slab (τ), which can then be used as part of a more sophisticated approach (the τ value is analogous to the resistance of a shear stud).
 Designers obtain the relevant information (implicitly) from software or brochures provided by the decking manufacturers.